rust-lang/book/src/ch04-01-ownership.md

 ### Return Values and Scope

 Returning values can also transfer ownership.
-Here's an example with similar annotations:
+Here’s an example with similar
+annotations:

 Filename: src/main.rs